How much does it cost to charge an electric car in the Netherlands in 2025?

 Sources:

-Home charging average consumer prices per kilowatt hours of variable costs for the delivery of electricity sourced from CBS.nl in August 2024.
-Prices will be updated in February 2025 according to the CBS.nl website.
+Home charging average consumer prices per kilowatt hours of variable costs for the delivery of electricity sourced from CBS.nl in March 2025.

 Data from day-ahead auction prices from EPEX updated on 21 January 2025.